eendebakpt/oapackage/docs/data.rst

 Classes of arrays
 -----------------

-The :meth:`~oalib.arraydata_t` object represents data about a class of orthogonal arrays, e.g. the class :math:`{\operatorname{OA}(N; t; s^k)}`.
+The :cpp:class:`arraydata_t` object represents data about a class of orthogonal arrays, e.g. the class :math:`{\operatorname{OA}(N; t; s^k)}`.
-The :meth:`~oalib.conference_t` object represents data about a class of conference designs.
+The :cpp:class:`conference_t` object represents data about a class of conference designs.

+.. comment
     .. doxygenstruct:: arraydata_t
         :members:

 Array transformations
 ---------------------

 Transformations of (orthogonal) arrays consist of row, column and level permutations.
-A transformation is represented by the :meth:`~oalib.array_transformation_t` object.
+A transformation is represented by
+.. the :meth:`~oalib.array_transformation_t` object.
+the :cpp:class:`array_transformation_t` object.

 For a given transformation the column permutations are applied first, then the level permutations and finally the row permutations.
 The level and column permutations are not commutative.

-The conference transformations also allow for row sign switches and are described by the class :meth:`~oalib.conference_transformation_t`
+The conference transformations also allow for row sign switches and are described by the class :cpp:class:`conference_transformation_t`.

-.. doxygenclass:: array_transformation_t
-    :members:

 File formats